 We welcome your views regarding the site, and your ideas for additional items.
 Please use the contact page to email us, also to update us with any information that may be incorrect on the site.

 New members can join the association for £4 for the first year.
 Renewal rates vary by local association but there are significant discounts for junior (under 18 years of age) members.

 Local societies (LRAs) are the lifeblood of the Association.
 There are over 200 throughout England.

-There are many benefits to be gained from joining the RA, check our benefits page for more details.
+There are many benefits to be gained from joining the RA, see benefits page for more details.

 Find details of forthcoming events for members, both local and national.